 Using yeast to develop cannabinoids is a recent scientific discovery, even though humans have been using yeast to create drugs and other products for years, says Trevor Peters, president and CEO of Willow Biosciences Inc. (TSX: WLLW).

 The process is known as cellular agriculture, biosynthesis or synthetic biology and uses the natural process of yeast fermentation to produce pharmaceutical-grade cannabinoid compounds.

 Biosynthesis is also used to produce: insulin, previously harvested from the thymus gland in pigs; Taxol, a chemotherapy drug harvested from the Pacific yew tree; and Heme, the meat flavour in blood used in vegan burgers to make them taste like beef.

 “Nature gives us so many wonderful things.
 But we can’t go and chop forests down and kill millions of pigs to harvest their thymus glands for insulin.
 So we try to engineer things so we don’t have to have an impact on nature,” Peters says.

-Willow Bioscience has been researching how to create biosynthetic cannabinoids for over a year in its labs in Vancouver, B.C., Calgary, AB, and San Francisco, CA. So far the company has developed a way to create six different cannabinoids, and is considering developing a way to make six more, Peters says.
+Willow Biosciences has been researching how to create biosynthetic cannabinoids for over a year in its labs in Vancouver, B.C., Calgary, AB, and San Francisco, CA. So far the company has developed a way to create six different cannabinoids, and is considering developing a way to make six more, Peters says.

 The team combines low-cost foodstock with an optimized yeast strain in a fermentation vessel, which from the outside looks very similar to a container used to make beer in a brewery.
 After fermentation, the team purifies the compound and is left with the exact same molecule produced by a cannabis plant.